The Evolution of Security Camera Technology

 Integration with Other Systems

-- Seamless integration with access control systems
+- Integration with access control systems

-- Coordination with smart building management
+- Coordination with smart building technology

 - Automated responses through connected devices

-- Integration with public safety infrastructure
+- Links with public safety infrastructure

 Enhanced Privacy Features